Resource

 The page

 resource carries out a similar role as a page controller which is also a resource.
-A page resource then can consume application resources and builds itself based on the called URI.
+Unlike app

 URI | Class |